-The reviewer reports to the Board of Trustees, through the Audit and Risk Committee on the operation of the systems of control and on the discharge of the Board of Trustees' financial responsibilities and annually prepares a summary report to eh committee outlining the areas reviewed, key findings, recommendations and conclusions to help the committee consider actions and assess year on year progress.
-The reviewer has delivered the schedule of work as planned and the trust has drawn up an action plan to deal with the issues raised during the with the majority concluded before year end.
+The reports are reviewed by the Board of Trustees, through the Audit and Risk Committee on the operation of the systems of control and on the discharge of the Board of Trustees' responsibilities.
+The reports detail the areas reviewed, key findings, recommendations and conclusions to help the committee consider actions and assess year on year progress.
+The reviewers have delivered the schedule of work as planned and the trust has drawn up an action plan to deal with the issues raised during the with the majority concluded before year end.
 Outstanding issues will be carried forward and dealt with in the new financial year.